Programmes & CoursesCertificate ProgrammesShort CoursesWine & SpiritsYoung ChefOther Programmes

 The earlier you apply for a course the greater the possibility of enrolling in the course of your choice- and at the time you prefer.
-We would recommend students, especially international students, to apply at least 1.5 - 2 months before the commencement of the course in order to allow the school to assist them in applying for an education visa.
+We would recommend students, especially international students, to apply at least 2 - 3 months before the commencement of the course except students from China (mainland) which are required to apply at least 3 - 4 months in order to allow the school to assist them in applying for an education visa.

 Full-time students are required to study 18 hours per week over 4 or 5 days per week.
 Each level can be completed within 10-11 weeks.
 Please refer to the Academic Calendar for exact dates.

 Enrollment for weekday class: classes are scheduled on Monday-Friday - 18 hours per week